sina20-20/Python-OPP-Class/README.md

 Whenever we define methods for a class, we need to use self as the first parameter.
 This self represents the object calling it.
 In our example, self refers to the student1 object, and self.marks refers to the marks attribute of student1.

+The __init__() Method

+Adding attributes to the object manually after defining it is not a good practice.

+Python offers a much more elegant and compact way of defining attributes right while instantiating the object.
+For that, we use the init method.

+If you are coming from other languages like C++ or Java, the Python __init__() method closely resembles constructors.